anttiluode/CognitiveAtlasStudio/README.md

-# Cognitive Atlas Studio: AI World-Builder & Storyboard Generator
+# Cognitive Atlas Studio: AI World-Builder & Storyboard Generator (vibecoded)

 Video about it (I might not keep it up long):